playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/import-hierarchy.md

 ## Importing models

-Drag the model file into the 'Assets Panel'
+Drag the model file into the 'Assets Panel':
 ![Drag Model into Assets Panel][import_model_gif]

 The following assets will be created when imported: